 In fact, throughout history many spices were considered rare and unfathomably expensive, yet cumin was so beloved it made the rounds early.
 By the 6th century, it could be found from Vietnam to England, to parts of South America and the Caribbean.
 In addition, it was cheap and so every household could afford to utilize it.

-These cumin seeds are actually black cumin seeds, a variety that’s much darker than the olive green seeds commonly sold.
-They have a sweeter smell and possess hints of caraway.
-Less bitter with a milder pungency, they offer the same buttery and earthy richness one wants from a cumin seed.
+These premium cumin seeds offer all the buttery and earthy richness one wants from a cumin seed.
 Lightly toasting the seed in a dry skillet over medium heat will release the oils and allow the aromas and flavors to bloom.
 Afterward, use whole or mill in a spice grinder.

 |Ingredients||Dried cumin seeds.|